chandana-java/code-challenge-springboot/README.md

 This is a spring boot project with REST API to get all the user accounts and the selected account transactions

-'gradlew build' wil build the project.
+'gradlew build' will build the project.

 Run 'UserAccountInformation.java' as java application.